-In the year 2004, e-commerce reached in the USA ca. \$60 billion in sales, which made over 2% of the total retail sales.
-It is estimated that over 15% of the entire e-commerce market is being consumed by online auctions.
 By the year 2006, 63% of online population will have engaged in e-commerce activities.
-Cautious estimates predict that in 2006 e-commerce transactions will account for 18% of all global sales.
-Auctions, which are one of the very first forms of economic activity performed by humans, are experiencing triumphant come-back in electronic form.
-A model describing online auctions is called customer-to-customer (C2C for short), and its validity and practical usability is well proven by the popularity of online auction sites, such as www.ebay.com, www.ubid.com, www.onsale.com, and many others.
-Today, more than 250 online auction sites are providing customers with means to trade all possible types of goods using a variety of bidding protocols.
-More than 1.3 millions of transactions are committed daily using online auction sites. eBay, the global leader in the online auction market, has over 95 millions of registered users and processes 5 millions of transactions each week.
+It is estimated that already in 2006 e-commerce transactions will account for 18% of all global sales.
+Meanwhile, auctions are triumphantly coming back in the form of customer-to-customer (C2C for short) e-commerce model.
+Today, more than 250 online auction sites enable customers to trade all possible types of goods using a variety of bidding protocols.
+More than 1.3 millions of transactions are committed daily on online auction sites. eBay, the global leader in the online auction market, reports 95 millions of registered users and 5 millions of transactions each week.
 At any given point in time there are approximately 12 millions of items posted on eBay.
-An examination of the latest financial data published by eBay, the global leader of online auctioning, reveals an astonishing development: for the second quarter of 2005 eBay reported net revenues of \$1.09 billion (40% increase year on year), operating income of \$380 million (49% increase year on year), and net income of \$290 million (53% increase year on year).
+Examination of the latest financial data published by eBay reveals an astonishing development: for the second quarter of 2005 eBay reported net revenues of \$1.09 billion (40% increase year on year), operating income of \$380 million (49% increase year on year), and net income of \$290 million (53% increase year on year).